VirginAir/Project-Boarding/README.md

 #### (05/11, 11:00) - Matthew
 * Completed all defualt seating methods and added custom seating method support

+#### (17/11, 01:54) - Ben
+* Basic interaction present
+* Simulation can be reset
+* IMPORTANT: Need some way in BoardingController to be able to elegantly Start, Stop and Reset the simulation.
+I attempted to put in some quick methods to do it but since I don't know much about the class, they don't work 100%.
+Hit 'Run' about 10 times and you'll see the simulation slows right down.
+I don't know why.
+Seems like the times between passengers being let on, increase, or something.
+It's not graphical, because the 'results' are output as the graphics end, so the graphics are keeping up.

 ## Previous Weekly Plans